moaminsharifi/subtitle-flow/README.md

 ### Key Benefits

 - **🔒 Complete Privacy** - All processing happens locally in your browser.
-- **🔑 Bring Your Own API Key** - You control your API keys (OpenAI, Groq, AvalAI); they are stored locally in your browser and never sent to our servers.
+- **🔑 Bring Your Own API Key** - You control your API keys (Google AI, OpenAI, Groq, AvalAI); they are stored locally in your browser and never sent to our servers.
 - **⚡ Lightning Fast** - No network latency or server delays for core editing.
 - **🌐 Works Offline** - Edit subtitles anywhere, anytime (AI features require an internet connection).
 - **💰 Free Forever** - No subscriptions or hidden costs for the editor.
 AI features depend on your API provider's pricing.